ServiceStackApps/Chat-React/README.md

 });
 ```

-> React's convention is to use **lowercase** names to reference HTML elements and **PascalCase** names to reference React components, which affects how the JSX is transpiled.
+> React relies on the built-in convention to use **lowercase** names to reference HTML elements and **PascalCase** names to reference React components.

 From this we can see that JSX just compiles to a nested graph of JS function calls.
 Knowing this we can see how to write components in plain JavaScript directly, without JSX.
-Whilst this is indeed possible, JSX is still preferred because it has a familiar HTML-like syntax whose attributes and elements provide a more concise and readable form than the equivalent nested JavaScript function calls and object literals.
+Whilst this is always possible, JSX is still preferred because of its familiar HTML-like syntax whose attributes and elements provide a more concise and readable form than the equivalent nested JavaScript function calls and object literals.

 ### Virtual DOM vs HTML

 Its close appearance to HTML may mistakenly give the impression that it also behaves like HTML, but as its instead a representation of JavaScript, it does have some subtle differences to be aware of.

-The modified `HelloMessage` component below illustrates some of the key differences:
+The modified `HelloMessage` component below illustrates some of these key differences:

 ```js
 var HelloMessage = React.createClass({